jy-han/Renting-Listing-Inquiries-predict-solution/README.md

 Solution: Logistic regression with L1 regularization.

 The lR solution works as:
-1. Read & Discovery data
+1. Load & prepare data
  - Data size: 49352(train), 74659(test)
  - It has 15 features, with no null value
 2. Feature Engineering